Why buy delivered plants?

 Let’s start with sprays.

-2. Apple cider vinegar kills larvae when its sprayed onto plant roots, and if it’s left in a bowl the adult flies can’t leave it alone and end up falling in.
+2. Mix 1/2 Apple cider vinegar, 1/2 water, and a small squirt of organic washing liquid into a small bowl and place it on top of the soil.
+Adult flies can’t leave it alone and end up falling in.
 Much like us unsupervised around chocolate fountains.

 3. 3% Hydrogen peroxide mixed one part to four parts water on dry soil will fizz and kill larvae on contact.

-If you have a huge infestation you may need to remove the plant, treat the roots, and re-pot your babe in fresh potting mix.
+If you have a huge infestation we highly recommend removing the plant, treat the roots, and re-pot your babe in fresh fancy (premium) potting mix.
 Make sure you buy a quality potting mix, sometimes these little critters are already lurking in the bag.
+This is the quickest way to stop fungal gnats.

-Build a barrier of food grade diatomaceous earth, washed sand, or gravel so the flies can’t lay eggs in the first place.
+Build a barrier of food grade diatomaceous earth, washed sand LECA clay balls, or gravel so the fungal gnat flies can’t lay eggs in the first place.
 You can also hang yellow sticky traps to catch the adults.

 Once those unwanted pests are gone, implementing some preventative tactics will keep them out for good.